OpenRA/OpenRA-Resources/INSTALL.md

 ### Setup WebServer etc.

 ### Post-Installation
-## Configure allauth
+#### Configure allauth
  * Create an application at github (callback url: http://yoursitedomain.com/accounts/github/login/callback/)
- * Go to your site admin page --> "Sites" (django.contrib.sites application) --> create a site with proper domain name
+ * Go to your site admin page; "Sites" (django.contrib.sites application); create a site with a proper domain name
- * Go to "Social Apps" --> Add a new social app (set a proper client id and secret, chose a proper site)
+ * Go to "Social Apps"; Add a new social app (set a proper client id and secret, chose a proper site)
  * Load http://yoursitedomain.com/accounts/github/login/  to authorize your new application at github